okgrow/guides/processes/development/new-app-setup/README.md

     1. Ask client to change root account password and add MFA
 1. Create AWS Route 53 Health Check with alert for the production hostname (not the *.herokuapp.com hostname)
     1. Add ?ping=aws to monitoring URL
     1. Set up string matching for something that appears in the beginning of the page, e.g. the title.
+(NOTE: it needs to be in the first few hundred bytes).
     1. Set up alert notification to &lt;project&gt;@okgrow.com
 1. Create S3 buckets
     1. Production